Recelis/jackiesnacksblog/content/posts/Computer Science/C#/DotNet.md/ASP.Net Core.md

 ## Structure of Project

 ### Controllers
 These are `classes` with `public methods` that exposes HTTP endpoints.
+These are public classes with one or more public methods known as **actions**.

 #### Base Class: `ControllerBase`
 The base class provides functionality for handling HTTP requests.